thomasa88/ParametricText/README.md

     * Handle selection of texts in multi-occurrence components better.
     * "Inherit" sketch parameters when pasting using *Paste New*.
   * New parameter values: `_.component`, `_.file`
-  * Storage format version 2.
+  * Storage format version 2, to handle the new selection engine.
+  * Only one Undo item for updates due to changes (not applicable to document save).
 * v 1.1.0
   * `_.date` for retrieving document save date.
   * Workaround for [Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/cannot-select-shx-fonts-on-sketchtext-object/m-p/9606551) when using Autodesk® SHX fonts.